enhancedformysql/enhancedformysql/README.md

 - **Performance Optimization for Binlog Group Commits.**
 - **Resolution of Performance Degradation Issues in Query Execution Plans.**
 - **Replica Replay Optimization:** Accelerated replay speed on replicas to ensure consistent reads.
--
-- **Addressing Performance Issues Due to Poor MySQL NUMA Compatibility.**
+- **Addressing Performance Issues Due to Poor NUMA Compatibility.**
 - **Mature High Availability Product:** Improved Paxos protocol and protocol interactions, along with better design and enhanced cluster write performance.

 These improvements are designed to enhance MySQL’s performance in high-throughput environments, achieve consistent reads, and address various failure issues, ensuring high availability and performance in high-concurrency scenarios, making it particularly suitable for internet companies.